kate-skorija/galactic-age-calculator/README.md

 ## Description

-This is a website for calculating your age on another planet.
+This is a website for calculating your age on other planets.
 It was built using JavaScript, bundled with webpack, and tested with Jest.

 ## Specifications